nhafer88/kickstarter-analysis/README.md

 ![outcomes_vs_goals](resources/outcomes_vs_goals.png)
 ### Challenges and Difficulties Encountered
 * Understanding and inputing COUNTIFS fomulas in Microsoft Excel for finding launch date outcomes
-  * I was able to understand and input these formulas correctly after reaching out from support from Office hours and online tutoring.
+  * I was able to understand and input these formulas correctly after reaching out from support from office hours, and trial and error.
-*
+* Editing outcome charts on Excel so that they depict the data effectively.
+  * I reviewed the challenge instructions, and through trial and error, I was able to work through this difficulty.
 ## Results

 ### Conclusions
+* Outcomes based on launch date
+  * The optimal time to launch a theater campaign is Early Summer (Between May and June).
+  * The least optimal time to launch a theater campaign is in Winter (November, December, and January), possibly due to the holiday season.
+* Outcomes based on funding goals
+  * The most successful campaigns had funding goals set at less than $10000.
+  * Funding goals that were set over $45000, werek likely to be failed campaigns.

 ### Limitations
 * One limitation to this analysis is the data may not reflect current socioeconomic enviornment relating to COVID-19 and the Delta variant, which may hinder outcomes for projects goals and launch date.